c-git/c-git.github.io/content/_index.md

         ui.allocate_space(ui.available_size());
     }
     ```
-  - It also demonstrates the use of hotkeys in [egui][egui] applications.
-Both how to only enable the hotkey when the corresponding [button is active](https://github.com/c-git/log-viewer/blob/3a2e82a65550dfd349b965fd36ffa7f74b129541/src/app.rs#L829) and global hotkeys that are [always active](https://github.com/c-git/log-viewer/blob/3a2e82a65550dfd349b965fd36ffa7f74b129541/src/app.rs#L480).
+  - It also demonstrates the use of hotkeys in [egui][egui] applications, both how to only enable the hotkey when the corresponding [button is active](https://github.com/c-git/log-viewer/blob/3a2e82a65550dfd349b965fd36ffa7f74b129541/src/app.rs#L829) and global hotkeys that are [always active](https://github.com/c-git/log-viewer/blob/3a2e82a65550dfd349b965fd36ffa7f74b129541/src/app.rs#L480).
 - A list of the crates I've published to crates.io can be found [here](https://crates.io/users/c-git?sort=downloads)

 [wasm]: https://webassembly.org/